ppkantorski/Ultrahand-Overlay/README.md

 To use Ultrahand, follow these steps:

 1. Download `ovlmenu.ovl` and place it within `/switch/.overlays/`.
-(Tesla Menu will be overwritten.)
+(Warning: Tesla Menu will be overwritten)
 2. After installing Ultrahand Overlay, a new folder named `ultrahand` will be created within the config root folder on your SD card (`/config/ultrahand/`) along with a config.ini file containing various Ultrahand settings.
 3. Launch `Ultrahand` similarly to `Tesla Menu` with your specified hotkey.
 A new folder will be made `/switch/.packages/` containing your base commands in the root config.ini file.
 4. Place your custom config.ini package in the ultrahand package directory (`/switch/.packages/YOUR_PACKAGE/`).
 This package file contains the commands for your Ultrahand package.